ZhengPeng7/Multi_column_CNN_in_Keras/README.md

 3. Run the `create_training_set_shtech.py` to generate selected images and csv files randomly for training and validation. in `formatted_trainval`.

-> These three python files in `data_preprocessing` are adapted from the original MATLAB version preprocessing implemented in [this mcnn repository](https://github.com/svishwa/crowdcount-mcnn#data-setup) in pytorch.
+> These three python files in `data_preparation` are adapted from the original MATLAB version preprocessing implemented in [this mcnn repository](https://github.com/svishwa/crowdcount-mcnn#data-setup) in pytorch.